 A good starting point is a well thought out mental health and wellbeing policy that attempts to dispel some of the myths and offers practical and tailored support to those who need help.
 It has to be led from the top and it can’t just be a pointless paper document.
 A well-being commitment needs to be reflected in an organisation’s way of working and include relevant information-raising and training for managers and employees, backed up with appropriate occupational health support and employee assistance programmes.

 Mental Health – Are your Employees Thriving at Work? which includes links to the government’s 2017 Thriving at Work review and Mental Health Core Standards

 Mental Health at Work – a one-stop-shop for FREE resources, toolkits and articles to support mental health at work

-Openness and honesty remains a big ask in today’s pressurised, fast-paced workplaces, but until depression and other mental health conditions can be talked about in the same way as physical health, employees will continue to hide their true illnesses and hamper their own recovery, damaging themselves and their businesses.
+Openness and honesty remains a big ask in today’s pressurised, fast-paced workplaces, but until mental health conditions can be talked about in the same way as physical health, employees will continue to hide their true illnesses and hamper their own recovery, damaging themselves and their businesses.